Testosterone concentration can vary depending on factors such as age, sex, time of day, and individual health conditions.

 While doctors prescribe some anabolic steroids for specific medical conditions, the bulk of anabolic steroids are obtained illegally and without a prescription .

 Bodybuilders and fitness enthusiasts use steroids to increase testosterone levels above the average to achieve their body goals faster.

 How Do Supplements Cause Failed Drug Tests?

-Like some over-the-counter dietary supplements, performance-enhancing testosterone supplements may cause lab drug tests to fail due to certain ingredients.
+My investigation demonstrated that, similar to certain dietary supplements, performance-enhancing testosterone supplements can indeed lead to failed lab drug tests due to specific ingredients.

 Certain ingredients and artificial substances in these supplements may cause a false positive reading when lab drug analysts examine a person's body fluids for the presence of drugs or illegal substances.

 Potential Triggers To A False Positive Drug Test